akazakou/hapi-backend-skeleton/README.md

 ## Documentation

-After server stated, documentation for available API Endpoints will be available by link: http://host:port
+After server stated, documentation for available API Endpoints will be available by link: http://localhost:3000 or http://backend.app.local (for docker compose environment)

 ## NPM Scripts